BlockchainCommons/bc-envelope-cli-rust/docs/Signing.md

 ### Signing Public Key

 A signing public key (`ur:signing-public-key`) is a public key used to verify signatures.
-It is derived from a signing private key or a public key base.
+It is derived from a signing private key or a `PublicKeys`.
 A signing public key supports a single signing algorithm.

 ### Signature